anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

     Feature engineering can be done in collaboration with domain experts that can guide us on what features to engineer and use.

 ### Cleaning

+Cleaning our data involves apply constraints to make it easier for our models to draw our signal from the data.

 - use domain expertise and EDA
 - apply constraints via filters
 - ensure data type consistency
+- removing data points with certain or null column values
 - images (crop, resize, clip, etc.)
 ```python linenums="1"
 # Resize